CambridgeNuclear/SCONE/docs/Geometry.rst

 In principle, a surface can be represented by an equation :math:`0 = F(r)`.
 Thus, for any point in a geometry it is possible to evaluate :math:`F(r) = c`.
 Now *halfspaces* can be defined using the sign of the *remainder* (:math:`c`) of the surface expression.
-Positive (+ve) halfspace corresponds to :math:`c > 0` and is considered an *outside* of the surface.
-Similarly, negative (-ve) halfspace is associated with :math:`c < 0` and is considered an *inside* of the surface.
+Positive (+ve) halfspace corresponds to :math:`c > 0` and is considered *outside* of the surface.
+Similarly, negative (-ve) halfspace is associated with :math:`c < 0` and is considered *inside* of the surface.
 Clearly each surface subdivides the entire space into two halfpaces.
 Ideally there would be no need to consider a case of :math:`c = 0`, as the probability of finding a randomly placed point exactly at the surface is zero.
-However, in Monte Carlo transport simulations the movement of the particles is often explicitly resolved, which means that they need to be temporally stopped at the material interface in order to resample their flight distance.
-As a result, significant care must be taken to ensure a correct behaviour of the geometry implementation in the vicinity of surfaces (small :math:`c`).
+However, in Monte Carlo transport simulations the movement of the particles is often explicitly resolved, which means that they need to be temporarily stopped at the material interface in order to resample their flight distance.
+As a result, significant care must be taken to ensure correct behaviour of the geometry implementation in the vicinity of surfaces (small :math:`c`).

 The binary subdivision of a whole space is rarely sufficient.
 More practical volumes can be defined with set expressions on the halfspaces.
 In other words, an almost arbitrary volume can be